The 90-Day Rule in Europe: What Americans Need to Know

 Many Americans believe they can spend three months in France, leave the country for a short time, and then return for another three months.

 That is not how the rule works.
+And it surprises people every year.

 Americans can travel freely to most European countries for short visits, but that freedom has limits.